aimeeoak/scheduler/README.md

 - Clone project into directory of choice
   - *Please ensure any other severs using Port 8000 are fully shut off before running*
 - Install all dependencies (using the `npm install` command).
+- Navigate to scheduler-api for the scheduler-api, and follow the instructions to run it for filler data to populate the schedule.
 - Run the development web server using the `npm start` command.
 - In your browser of choice, navigate to http://localhost:8000/
 - Have Fun!